helenaholley/OCBE-Textbook/book/OCBE_I/Chapter 3 - Conformation and stereochemistry.md

 conformation.
 To show *both* conformation and stereochemistry, you must draw the ring in the chair form, as in structure C above.

-## Section 3.9: Stereochemistry of alkenes
+##  3.9: Stereochemistry of alkenes

 When we talk about stereochemistry, we are not always talking about chiral compounds and chiral centers.
 Consider *cis*- and